-Credit unions Saving with a credit union
+Saving with a credit union

 What is a credit union?

 Credit unions let people in a local community or other organisation save and borrow money.
 There are over 500 credit unions in Britain, so almost everyone has access to one.
-There are also work-related credit unions, for example for employees of the NHS, trade union members and employees in the passenger transport industry.
+There are also work-related credit unions – for example, for employees of the NHS, trade union members and employees in the passenger transport industry.

-Until 8 January 2012, credit unions were hampered by restrictions which meant all of their members had to have a common bond – such as living in the same geographical area or working for the same employer.
+Until 8 January 2012, credit unions were hampered by restrictions that meant all of their members had to have a common bond – such as living in the same geographical area or working for the same employer.

 Credit unions no longer need to prove that all the eligible members have something in common, which means that credit union services can be extended to new groups much more easily.